ProjectWorst/Excel-Documents-Correlation/README.md

 8) nltk.download('stopwords')
 9) nltk.download('punkt')

-Below are explanations of each step listed above:
+Below are explanations of each import and download mentioned above:

 1) `pandas` (imported as `pd`): Pandas is a powerful library for data manipulation and analysis.
 It provides data structures and functions for efficiently handling and processing structured data, such as tables or spreadsheets.
 With pandas, you can load, transform, filter, and analyze data easily.